youssefHosni/Awesome-AI-Data-GitHub-Repos/readme.md

 * [Data-Science Interview Questions Answers](https://github.com/youssefHosni/Data-Science-Interview-Questions-Answers)

 ## Machine Learning ##
-* Best-of Machine Learning with Python: A ranked list of awesome machine learning Python libraries
 * [GitHub Community Discussions](https://github.com/community/community): In this repository, you will find categories for various product areas.
 Feel free to share feedback, discuss topics with other community members, or ask questions.
 * [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome machine learning frameworks, libraries and software (by language).
 * [Machine Learning & Deep Learning Tutorials](https://github.com/ujjwalkarn/Machine-Learning-Tutorials): This repository contains a topic-wise curated list of Machine Learning and Deep Learning tutorials, articles and other resources